 |1510 - 1515||Administration/Dismissal|

 In the Junior School a home study program called the ‘THIS MATTERS Challenge’ is offered to help engender the ongoing love of learning of each boy and his family.
-It seeks to bring together a variety of home study options with all that a boy does beyond the school ‘gate’ and opportunities for rich family time interactions.
+It seeks to bring together a variety of home study options with all that a student does beyond the school ‘gate’ and opportunities for rich family time interactions.

 An appropriate ‘THIS MATTERS Challenge’ program is devised for each year level from Years 3 – 6.
-Each boy completes an agreed number of challenge options across the year from five areas: Giving, Service in School and the Community, Physical Activities and the Outdoors, Academic Excellence and Excellence in the Arts.
+Each student completes an agreed number of challenge options across the year from five areas: Giving, Service in School and the Community, Physical Activities and the Outdoors, Academic Excellence and Excellence in the Arts.
 Challenge options may be chosen from suggestions given or be negotiated with the teacher.
-Regular interaction between the boy and his parents and with his teacher to discuss progress supports the Challenge and ensures that active involvement, enjoyment and achievement are maintained.
+Regular interaction between the student and his parents and with his teacher to discuss progress supports the Challenge and ensures that active involvement, enjoyment and achievement are maintained.
 A Certificate to acknowledge completion of the year’s ‘THIS MATTERS Challenge’ is awarded.

 The ‘THIS MATTERS Challenge’ is optional with the only compulsory home study continuing to be daily reading and the learning of basic facts to support class study.
 Parents can provide valuable support by negotiating a suitable time and quiet venue for this work to take place.

 Sport is a part of the educational activities of The Hutchins School.
-It is compulsory for boys in Years 5 and 6 to represent the School in rostered competitions during the Winter Sport season.
+It is compulsory for students in Years 5 and 6 to represent the School in rostered competitions during the Winter Sport season.